rojasernesto/Ernesto-Rojas-ps239T-final-project/README.md

   - tm

 ## Data
 1. "original ncvs" - Refers to the original data collected from the NCVS.
-The data set was too large to upload but it can be found here (https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/4576).
+The data set was too large to upload but it can be found [here](https://www.icpsr.umich.edu/icpsrweb/NACJD/studies/4576).
 This was loaded in 01_data-cleaning Part 1.

 2. "clean-ncvs.csv" - Refers to the final NCVS data which was converted to readable data in R, has the variables of interest, and cleaned of missing values.
 See 01_data-cleaning for how this was done.